Primal therapy: Primal

+“The term flooded with insight is actually quite accurate.
+After processing the pain attached to my early experiences my mind felt like slightly misaligned gearing suddenly slipping into place.
+The same yet different.
+With absolutely no input from the therapist I could see clearly my past choices, their consequences and most importantly why I made them.
+They were life changing insights.
+This is sometimes referred to as the “AhHa” moment in mainstream psychology and is considered a rare event, achieved more by accident than design.
+My experience was that these moments occurred far more frequently within the primal process.
+When my pain had been felt it was no longer a threat to the integrity of my being and my mind allowed me to remember both my story and my felt experience.”

 Based on Janov's own in-house studies, Janov and Holden concluded that the pre-primal rise in vital signs indicates the person's neurotic defenses are being stretched by the ascending Pain to the point of producing an "acute anxiety attack" (the conventional description), and the fall to more normal levels than pre-primal levels indicates a degree of resolution of the Pain.

-Janov distinguishes the primal from emotional catharsis or abreaction, an abreaction being (according to Janov) a "pseudo-primal".
+Janov distinguished the primal from emotional Catharsis or abreaction, an abreaction being a "pseudo-primal".
 A primal may be referred to as a "connected feeling", but a complete connected feeling will usually take months or even years to feel in many primals.
-Abreaction or catharsis as used by other psychologists does not mean a false or unconnected feeling.
 Psychiatrist Anthony Storr claimed that primal therapy techniques have much in common with abreaction.

 Duration

 In The Primal Scream (published in January 1970), Janov wrote, "By the time someone has reached his eighth month he is generally well...Many patients finish before the eight months; some remain in therapy for ten or eleven months.
 It all depends on how sick they were to begin with."

 A therapist working for Janov stated in 1973: "The need for therapy really never ends.
 Nobody is ever able to flush all the pain from his body."
 According to this source, there were patients who stayed in therapy for as long as two years.

 In The New Primal Scream (published in 1991), Janov wrote that after a year to a year and a half, patients are able to continue therapy on their own, with only sporadic follow-up necessary.